andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 You'll send one message when the user joins the channel and one after the (very) first time the user send a message to the bot.
 These are two different events and you can use them accordingly in the bot as needed.

-WHEN THE USER JOINS THE CHANNEL (YOU'VE SEEN THIS ALREADY) In WelcomeMessageWithAccessorBot.cs, there is a section underneath:
+WHEN THE USER JOINS THE CHANNEL (YOU'VE SEEN THIS ALREADY)<br/>
+In WelcomeMessageWithAccessorBot.cs, there is a section underneath:<br/>
 ```
 	else if (turnContext.Activity.Type == ActivityTypes.ConversationUpdate)
 ```
-devoted to sending a welcome message.
+which is devoted to sending a welcome message.

 You've seen this before -- this will send a message to the user as soon as the user joins the conversation.
 It also sends a message when the bot joins the conversation -- to turn that off, uncomment this:
 ```
  //if (member.Id != turnContext.Activity.Recipient.Id) //IE. DON'T SEND THIS TO THE BOT
 ```